anki-geo/ultimate-geography/README.md

 Major versions (e.g. `v3.0`) typically indicate that upgrading may lead to a significant loss of progress, or to the loss of [some of the customisations](#customising-the-deck) you may have made to the deck that would normally be preserved.
 This can occur, for instance, when [significant changes](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v3.0) are made to the structure of the deck.

-> For more information about versioning and the differences between minor and major, please refer to the [_Versioning_](CONTRIBUTING.md#versioning) section of the _CONTRIBUTING_ guide.

 Read the release notes carefully to know if the loss of progress/customisation actually concerns you.
 If it does, the release notes will tell you how best to upgrade and may even offer you ways to preserve or mitigate your losses.
 Worst-case scenario, you may have no other choice but to accept the losses and perform a "clean import" as follows:

 1. Open Anki and make sure your devices are all synchronised.